jerdog/devex-and-devops-success-revealHugo/content/_index.md

 {{% note %}}
-The early iterations of IDEs were more graphical and had a more modern look and feel.
+As we hit the 90s, the early iterations of IDEs started becoming more graphical and had a more modern look and feel.
 Who remembers the first HTML WYSIWYG editor?
 WebMagic on January 25, 1995 built by Silicon Graphics.
 {{% /note %}}

 ---